jgplay314/30secondchallenge/README.md

+Note: this version is an attempt to make a practice version that doesn't have a time limit

 Inspired by the puzzle that my wife's grandma tests me with each time I visit.

 Start with the number in the first box and follow the instructions until you get to the end.
 Enter your answer and press enter (or click on the timer).